rschanta/FUNWAVE-ML/doc/running.md

 Further documentation can be found at []

-Specifically, you will need to know what ***partition*** is available to you, and the relevant specs/limitations of the partition.
-The ***standard*** partition should work if you are an authorized user of Caviness.
+Specifically, you will need to know what <ins>partition</ins> is available to you, and the relevant specs/limitations of the partition.
+The **standard** partition should work if you are an authorized user of Caviness.
 Knowing limits on task-per-node, memory, and run times are also generally useful.

 The VALET system is important to use MATLAB and OpenMPI, which are both needed.
 In terminal and in batch scripts